Poofjunior/website/projects/website_mark_2/2015-12-25-website_mark_2.md

 The key features weren't too demanding: a front page; a running list of projects, notes, and rants; and an easy way to actually type it all up.

 To generate the __project list__, __notes list__, and __blog post__ pages, I wrote a couple of control loops that filter for posts based on their category with Jekyll's Liquid templates.
 Liquid doesn't have a super-comprehensive [set of operations](https://github.com/Shopify/liquid/wiki/Liquid-for-Designers), but it's enough to get the job done.
-(Here's the [snippet](https://raw.githubusercontent.com/Poofjunior/website/master/projects_list.md) that generates the links in the __project list__ page.)
+(Here's my [snippet](https://raw.githubusercontent.com/Poofjunior/website/master/projects_list.md) that generates the links in the __project list__ page.)

 ![](/projects/website_mark_2/pics/auto_list_generation.png){:vspace="15px", text-align: center}

-56 lines of code to automagically append new projects to the list when I create a new project entry?
+A mere 56 lines of code to automagically add new projects to the list when I make a project post?
 I'll take that.
-To guarantee that posts are appended in alphabetical order, I just need to adhere to a naming scheme of `<year>-<month>-<day>-<post-title>.md`, but I can organize them with whatever file structure I prefer, since Jekyll recursively searches the top-level directory to find all posts.
+To guarantee that posts are appended in alphabetical order, I just need to adhere to a post naming scheme of `<year>-<month>-<day>-<post-title>.md`, but I can organize posts into whatever file structure I want since Jekyll recursively searches the top-level directory to find all posts.

 ***